EdTeKLA/Cree-Tutor/README.md

    **How to: using pgAdmin**

     Open up pgAdmin and enter in your password.
-You should see
+In the Browzer column, right click on Servers > Create > Server.
+In the General tab, enter a name for the server.
+In the Connection tab, enter in the host address (localhost) and password that you used in the previous step.
+Click Save and in the Browzer column you should see

         Servers
            PostgreSQL 11